aliceswood/CV/README.md

 Hey there, welcome to my little corner of GitHub - this is a work in progress CV so please bear with me!

-Before diving into the tech world and joining [Makers Academy](https://github.com/makersacademy), I spent my years in HR and Hospitality.
+Before diving into the tech world and joining [Makers Academy](https://github.com/makersacademy), my background was in HR and Hospitality.
 My years of customer-facing roles really have ingrained in me the importance of communication, empathy, and adaptability.
 I am excited to bring these skills with me as I get stuck into my journey as a Software Developer and contribute to projects and companies that really want to make a difference.

 <!--
 ## Projects